-If you are at average risk for breast cancer, you may be given a schedule for routine screening under the care of your primary care doctor.
+If you are at average risk for breast cancer, you will be given a schedule for routine screening under the care of your primary care team.

-As a returning patient, you may participate in an interactive small group session prior to your scheduled appointment.
-The group sessions, attended by 4-6 patients, are facilitated by a breast care provider who leads group discussions on topics such as breast cancer risk, nutrition, genetics, anxiety related to being at high risk, and more.
+Patients at our breast risk assessment clinics can participate in monthly interactive, educational webinars that are held online using Zoom.
+They are facilitated by a breast care provider who leads group discussions on topics such as breast cancer risk, nutrition, genetics, anxiety related to being at high risk, and more.
 Other Duke providers may also participate in these sessions to provide focused education on featured topics.

 Comprehensive Breast Cancer Care

 If an abnormality is identified, you may be referred to the breast specialists at our breast clinics.
 You will have immediate access to the entire scope of our nationally recognized breast cancer program.